 Something so simple as driving can be a topic for gender equality decisions.
 Women in the USA are used to daily driving to work, but just a few probably know that their “sisters” from countries like Saudi Arabia, for example, win their right to drive just a few years ago.

 First, place some religion gives women fewer rights than men.
 This is more valued in the Islamic religion where women have to follow restrictions for the way they dress up.
-It’s not surprising that women are banned from driving in some Muslim counties.
+It’s not surprising that women are banned from driving in some Muslim countries.

 Afghanistan women don’t meet the support of Afghanistan men either.
 The women often meet violence on the road from men who chase their cars off the road.
 In general, being a woman behind a wheel in Afghanistan is life-threatening.
 This makes many women give up on driving.

-The Case of Saudi Arabia
+The case of Saudi Arabia

 In 2011 have started the first changes in the law that include women’s rights.
 The son of the king by that time had the role of US ambassador, which make him more aware of how American women live.
 He was in charge of a plan to reform and transform society in Saudi Arabia by 2030.